tosdr/tosback-versions/Virtual World Computing Cocoon MyData Rewards/Terms of Service.md

 Members are not permitted to attempt “gaming” or “hacking” the Cocoon program in any way.

 Members will not, under any circumstances, encourage other members or any other persons to hack or game the Cocoon program including via online blogs, forums, groups, etc.

-Members will not post referral links in an attempt to trick members or any other persons through deceptive means, inaccurate descriptions, fake earning opportunities or other questionable methods as determined by the Cocoon staff.

 Cocoon at its sole discretion will and can cancel or remove your account or suspend your account entirely if Cocoon has reasons to believe that rewards were earned through means that are against the Cocoon Terms & Conditions as well as the spirit of the guidelines.
 Examples of abuse that Cocoon’s automated technology will flag and will not be tolerated include: extended inactivity, software that attempts to manipulate the program in any way, and app usage anomalies outside of normal behavior patterns.